cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 down and the loops belonging to those controllers are marked as station down.
 If we receive samples from some detectors but not others for a single station then the non-reporting detectors are considered to be down but not the station and are marked as no data.
 It should be pointed out that we're assuming that the district feed, controller or stations are the problem if we don't receive data samples from the detectors underneath them.
-But it could be that all of the individual loops are broken althought this is considered unlikely.
+But it could be that all of the individual loops are broken although this is considered unlikely.

-In districts where we don't have the physical topology of the data collection infrastructure, or the data collection infrastructure is just a star the detector staus checks are more limited.
+In districts where we don't have the physical topology of the data collection infrastructure, or the data collection infrastructure is just a star the detector status checks are more limited.
 District 4 doesn't provide us with their data collection infrastructure and District 10 has only wireless modems that are sending data back to a centralized point so not all of the detector status checks are possible.